Bulka Bags

 Can bulka bags be reused?

-Bulka bags are highly durable and can often be reused before they are recycled (approximate life span of 3 years).
-However, it is important to carefully inspect the bag for visible damage and wear to ensure they are safe for reuse.
+Bags must be carefully inspected for visible damage, wear and contamination to ensure they are safe for reuse.
 Bags should not be reused if there is damage on the lift straps, outside contamination that cannot be removed by cleaning, dampness or growth of mould or mildew, embedded wood splinters or unreadable printing on the outside.
+Inappropriate reuse of bulka bags can lead to workplace accidents or spoilage of contents.

-How to Reduce and Recycle Plastics at Work – use our free guide to keep plastics in use and out of landfill
+How to Reduce and Recycle Plastics at Work – use our free guide to keep plastics in use and out of landfill.